-You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
+You must be in good academic and judicial standing and must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and non-UMD sophomores, juniors, and seniors are eligible to apply.
+UMD and non-UMD freshmen, sophomores, juniors, seniors and graduate students are eligible to apply.

-If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.
+If you are interested in this program but do not meet the eligibility requirements, reach out to the Program Leader (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

 - AAPS300: Education Equity in Crisis: Global Corporate Social Responsibility

 - GVPT368G: Education Equity in Crisis: Global Corporate Social Responsibility

 The credit you earn during this program will count as resident credit.